- How to adopt a cat

 You've decided to give a cat from a shelter a forever home-a fantastic thing to do!
-There are so many pets in the UK that have been abandoned, abused or simply had owners that were no longer able to take care of them.
-All of these animals are looking for a second chance at a loving home.
+There are so many pets in the world that have been abandoned, abused or simply had owners that were no longer able to take care of them.
+All these animals are looking for a second chance at a loving home.

 Whether you're looking to adopt a kitten or an adult cat with a fully formed, unique personality, there are many things to consider before bringing your new family member home.
 Find out how to adopt a cat and what you'll need for your new arrival with this guide.